• Skip to primary navigation

 • Mix the ingredients for the fillings in a bowl

-• Cover with a cling foil and let it rest overnight so the flavours have time to amalgamate.
+• Cover with a cling foil and let it rest overnight in the fridge so the flavours have time to amalgamate.

 Making the hand pies